ESG reporting frameworks compared: GRI, TCFD, ISSB, ESRS

 GRI: Global Reporting Initiative

 GRI is the oldest and most widely used sustainability reporting framework, with roots in the late 1990s.
-GRI standards cover a wide range of environmental, social, and governance topics in detail and take an impact materiality perspective — reporting on your organisation's effects on the world, regardless of financial materiality.
+GRI standards cover a wide range of environmental, social and governance topics in detail and take an impact materiality perspective: reporting on your organisation's effects on the world, regardless of financial materiality.

 GRI standards are voluntary but widely adopted globally.
 CSRD's ESRS are partially interoperable with GRI, meaning companies that have already been reporting under GRI have a head start on CSRD compliance.
 GRI publishes a mapping document showing where ESRS requirements align with GRI disclosures.
+Our standalone GRI Standards explained guide goes deeper into impact materiality, the Universal Standards and where GRI differs from ESRS and ISSB.

 TCFD uses a four-pillar structure: governance (who oversees climate risk?), strategy (how does climate affect your business model?), risk management (how do you identify and manage climate risk?), and metrics and targets (what do you measure and what are your goals?).